IbrohimRasulov/Introducing-Form/README.md

 # Submit form

-> This is a sample submission form style.
+> This is a sample review form.

 ![screenshot](./app_screenshot.png)

-> I build this project with [The Net Ninja](https://youtu.be/HiHHvTcHiEk), and we changed default form styles making it more user friendly and interesting.
-Form page is fully responsive for all kind of devices.

 ## Built With